matiasdelbel/Example-ListAdapter/README.md

 }
 ```

-`ListAdapter`'s constructor receives `TaskDiffCallback` as parameter.
+`ListAdapter`'s constructor receives `DiffUtil.ItemCallback<>` as parameter.
 This callback it is use internally to check if the item list are the same or if its content may changed.

 ```kotlin
 class TaskDiffCallback : DiffUtil.ItemCallback<Task>() {